instana/python-sensor/README.md

 ## Flask

-To enable the Django instrumentation, set the following environment variable in your _application boot environment_ and then restart your application:
+To enable the Flask instrumentation, set the following environment variable in your _application boot environment_ and then restart your application:

   `export AUTOWRAPT_BOOTSTRAP=flask`